 University of Nevada, Reno hydrologists Scott Tyler and Laurel Saito both study the water reservoirs of Nevada as well as arid zones around the world.
 Tyler, a Foundation Professor of Geological Sciences and Engineering in the College of Science and the Graduate Program of Hydrologic Sciences, specializes in arid zone water resources and groundwater recharge.

-Saito, an associate professor in the Department of Natural Resources and Environmental Sciences and the director of the Graduate Program of Hydrological Sciences, specializes in effects of regional climate change on landscapes, ecosystems and water resources.
+Saito, an associate professor in the Department of Natural Resources and Environmental Sciences and director of the Graduate Program of Hydrological Sciences, specializes in effects of regional climate change on landscapes, ecosystems and water resources.
 She researches aquatic ecosystem and reservoir management; ecosystem, hydrodynamic and water resources modeling; and international issues in water resources.

 "Living With Drought"